jkeus/portfolio-site/README.md

 ## Portfolio Site Features

-- **Showcase projects**: Display a selection of your work with detailed descriptions.
+- **Showcase projects**: Display a selection of my projects.
-- **Give a small introduction**: Provide a brief overview about yourself.
+- **Give a small introduction**: Brief overview of myself.
-- **Link my GitHub and LinkedIn**: Include clickable links to your GitHub and LinkedIn profiles.
+- **Link my GitHub and LinkedIn**: Clickable links to my GitHub and LinkedIn profiles.
-- **Contact me via email form**: Allow visitors to reach out to you through a contact form.
+- **Contact me via email form**: Email form for visotors to reach out.